Tom Finney: 1940–41 season

 The final at Wembley was the biggest event of Finney's career so far and he described the experience at some length in his autobiography.
 Playing on the right wing, he directly faced Eddie Hapgood, who was the England captain, and Finney said the prospect made him "feel quite weak at the knees".
 Because of wartime travel constraints, only a few hundred Preston fans were in the 60,000 crowd but among them were Finney's father and brother.
 Finney got the better of Hapgood to provide the assist for McLaren to score the opening goal.
 He says Preston should have made the most of their advantage but they failed to score from several good chances and Arsenal equalised with a goal by Denis Compton.
 The match ended 1–1 and Finney said the team were disappointed.

 The Preston fans formed the majority of the crowd at the replay in Blackburn.
 Finney recalled that it was touch-and-go as to whether Bobby Beattie, their Scottish international inside forward would be able to play because of his RAF commitments.
 He had not arrived at Deepdale when the team set off for Blackburn and they were surprised to find him waiting at Ewood; he had gone straight there after getting a late release to play.
-It was as well for Preston he did because he scored both their goals as they defeated Arsenal 2–1; Bernard Joy scored an equaliser for Arsenal after Beattie's first.
+Beattie scored both of their goals as they defeated Arsenal 2–1; Bernard Joy scored an equaliser for Arsenal after Beattie's first.
 Finney gave most of the credit to Beattie but both of the goals came from moves in which he was primarily involved.
 Finney recalled that, for winning the War Cup, each of the Preston players were awarded five wartime savings certificates with a value of fifteen shillings apiece.
 Having faced Finney twice, the experienced Hapgood said he was "amazed to see a right-winger dribbling so brilliantly with his left foot".